msing21/Z-scores-to-compare-disease-vs-control/README.md

 The input files must be in pandas dataframe format.

-The command line: 'python Z_script.py -in1 Disease.csv -in2 control.csv'
+The command line: 'python Z_script.py -in1 Disease.csv -in2 control.csv -out result.csv'